 Numerous challenges exist to analyze global micronutrient biomarker data.
 We have listed some challenges in the following section, also illustrated in Fig. 1 .

-Datasets stored in different file formats: It is common that survey coordinators who implement surveys are not also data analysts; therefore, analysts might receive data files in a format that is not compatible to the analysis software that they used.
-Although certain packages were developed to convert between different types of data files (e.g., STATA, SAS, and excel files), analysts still need to learn the related packages to carry out this conversion.
+Datasets stored in different file formats: It is common that survey coordinators who implement surveys are not also data analysts; therefore, analysts might receive data files in a format that is not compatible to the analysis software that they use.
+Although certain packages have been developed to convert between different types of data files (e.g., STATA, SAS, and excel files), analysts still need to learn the related packages to carry out this conversion.

 Different variable names: One biomarker can be stored using different variables names.
 For example, the biomarker serum ferritin can be stored under the variable name, serum_ferritin, serum.ferritin, sf, ferritin, or FER.
 This can cause confusion for analysts, especially with absence of a comprehensive codebook.